the0nlysud0/LeTexEditor/README.md

 # LeTexEditor 📝

 LeTexEditor is a lightweight OpenGL-based text editor built with C++, GLFW, and FreeType.
 It supports text rendering with zooming and scrolling, and provides basic input handling.
+Currently supports Windows only , no file saving , can't edit files atm :)

 ## Features